Frequently Asked Questions

 What parts of a company website does Data Surfer analyze?

-What's the difference between Data Surfer and a basic web scraper?
+What's the difference between Data Surfer and AI automation platforms?